-The transition to Stage III with the second warm front is indicated by a substantial jump in melting layer height around 07-08-UTC to 700 hPa around 07:00-08:00 UTC (Fig. 6, purple line), and a gap in snowfall and intensified precipitation around 09:00 UTC.
+The transition to Stage III with the second warm front is indicated by a substantial jump in melting layer height to 700 hPa

+- around 07:00-08:00 UTC (Fig. 6, purple line), and a gap in snowfall and intensified precipitation around 09:00 UTC.
 At this time, the cloud becomes markedly deeper, and regions of cloud liquid and cloud ice overlap at 550 hPa.
-Precipitation shows a maximum above 800 hPa, and decreases below.
+Precipitation shows a maximum above 800 hPa and decreases below.
 This rain evaporation may be overestimated by the reanalysis since the precipitation radar instead shows an increase in reflectivity in the lowest 1000 m above the surface (Fig. 3d).

-The isotope signal of this second warm front is less depleted , and produces a transition to about -160% for δD , led by the precipitation (Fig. 3e).
-The plateau in δD reached after about 09:00 UTC indicates that this likely is the actual isotope signal of the second warm front.
-The d-excess of both surface vapour and equilibrium vapour from precipitation during Stage III gradually decreased from 15 to 9% for the vapour, and from 13 to 6% for precipitation.
-A plateau reached in the precipitation d-excess after 11:00 UTC indicates that the steady state in below-cloud exchange has been reached thus the signal of the airmass likely dominates surface observations at this time.

-In addition to being warmer, cloud processes extend over a deeper section of the lower and middle troposphere during the second front.
+The isotope signal of this second warm front is less depleted and produces a transition to about -160 % for $\delta D$ , led by the precipitation (Fig. 3e). - 5 The plateau in $\delta D$ reached after about 09:00 UTC indicates that this likely is the actual isotope signal of the second warm front.
+The d-excess of both surface vapour and equilibrium vapour from precipitation during Stage III gradually decreased from 15 to 9 % of or the vapour, and from 13 to 6 % of or precipitation.
+A plateau reached in the precipitation d-excess after 11:00 UTC indicates that the steady state in below-cloud exchange has been reached thus the signal of the airmass likely dominates surface observations at this time. - In addition to being warmer, cloud processes extend over a deeper section of the lower and middle troposphere during the second front.
 The enriching trend probably corresponds to a gradual lowering of the effective condensation level.
 The lowering here appears connected to the lower of the cloud base height, allowing an increased contribution to falling raindrops that gain mass from, for example, the collision with droplets formed at low levels.
-Indeed, we observe a noticeable increase of radar reflectivity at the surface level below \$\frac{11500}{200}\$ m during Stage III (Fig. 3d and \$-4b).
-The contribution of low-level vapour to surface precipitation is also consistent with the arguments by \$\frac{100}{200}\$ Yoshimura et al. (2010) \$\frac{100}{200}\$ Dassed on a regional model study of an AR event that the precipitation isotope signal can be influenced by a deep section of the atmosphere.
+Indeed, we observe a noticeable increase of radar reflectivity at the surface level below 1500 m during Stage III (Fig. 3d and 4b).
+The contribution of low-level vapour to surface precipitation is also consistent with the arguments by ¥10 Yoshimura et al. (2010) based on a regional model study of an AR event that the precipitation isotope signal can be influenced by a deep section of the atmosphere. - In the ERA5 reanalysis, the middle and lower troposphere starts to become more unstable after 14:00 UTC, as indicated by θe changing from about 320 K to about 305 K towards the end of the day.

-The plateau in δ D reached after about 09:00 UTC indicates that this likely is the actual isotopic signal of the second warm front.
-While both warmer temperatures and more contribution from lower atmospheric layers are consistent with the lower depletion, it is also possible that a different transport process has contributed to the different isotope signal of this airmass (see next section).
-The d-excess of both surface vapour and equilibrium vapour from precipitation during Stage III gradually decreased from 15 to 9 for the vapour, and from 13 to 6 for precipitation.
-A plateau reached in the precipitation d-excess after 11:00 UTC indicates that the steady state in below cloud exchange has been reached thus the signal of the airmass is likely apparent at the surface level at this time.

-In the ERA5 reanalysis, the middle and lower troposphere starts to become more unstable after 14:00 UTC, as indicated by θ_e changing from about 320 K to about 305 K towards the end of the day.
 Noting the shift by 3 h in relation to observations, the transition to Stage IV is marked by the disappearance of ice-phase precipitation, with a tongue of cloud water reaching above 600 hPa, and cold air overrunning the warm front at about 720 hPa at 18:00 UTC (Fig. 2b).
-The such created instability may explain the very intense precipitation lasting for a 1-h period at the end of Stage III, associated with strong deviations in the $\Delta\delta\Delta d$ -diagram, could be related to moist convection forming at this thermodynamic instability.
-The local δ D minimum of -175 % $0$ at the transition of Stage III to Stage IV would then represent a higher-elevation cloud signal, reflecting the isotopic isotope gradients in the column.
+The very intense precipitation lasting for a 1-h period at the end of Stage III, associated with strong deviations in the ΔδΔd-diagram, could be related to moist convection forming at this thermodynamic instability.
+The local δD minimum of -175 %o at the transition of Stage III to - Stage IV would then represent a higher-elevation cloud signal, reflecting the isotope gradients in the column.